-The following indicators should be used to ensure that you have properly engaged the transmission into PARK:
+The following indicators should be used to ensure that you have properly engaged the transmission into the PARK position:

 - Look at the transmission gear position display and verify that it indicates the PARK position (P), and is not blinking. - With brake pedal released, verify that the gear selector will not move out of PARK.